 - Something to Serve with, like tongs

-DO NOT put the pulled chicken on the buns with cheese and try and bake them together.
+DO NOT put the pulled BBQ Hawaiian chicken on the buns with cheese and try and bake them together.
 This will result in a soggy hot-mess.
 I know I have seen so many recipes that you slice the buns down the middle and put your cooked meat on with cheese and bake it all together.
 This will not work for this recipe.
-Trust me, I’ve tried it.
-The meat has too much liquid in it from the sauce and pineapple and when you bake it in a dish all the moisture will release.
+Trust me, I've tried it.
+The slow cooker BBQ chicken has too much liquid in it from the sauce and pineapple and when you bake it in a dish all the moisture will release.
 The bottom bun will not survive this.
-Learn from me people, just add the meat separately.
+Learn from me people, just add the Hawaiian chicken separately.

-Whenever I make this recipe I usually double the recipe so I can have tons of leftovers for the week.
-This chicken is very versatile and I use it for a number of things besides these sliders.
+Whenever I make this slow cooker Hawaiian chicken recipe I usually double the BBQ chicken recipe so I can have tons of leftovers for the week.
+This hawaiian chicken is very versatile and I use it for a number of things besides these sliders.

 - Nachos.
 Layer your favorite tortilla chips on a baking sheet and top with this BBQ chicken, shredded cheese and some jalapenos if you love some spice.
 Bake until cheese is gooey and serve with guacamole and sour cream.
 These are beyond incredible and you will want to eat them all day everyday.